senthilcaesar/ai-doctor/README.md

 The Bayesian engine works behind the scenes to guide the doctor agent's reasoning and question selection, providing more accurate and relevant responses without overwhelming patients with technical details.

 For detailed information about the Bayesian enhancement, see [BAYESIAN_ENHANCEMENT.md](BAYESIAN_ENHANCEMENT.md).

+For detailed information about the Systems Medicine enhancement, see [SYSTEMS_MEDICINE_ENHANCEMENT.md](SYSTEMS_MEDICINE_ENHANCEMENT.md).

+### Systems Medicine Approach

+The application implements a unified healthcare approach using a Systems Medicine model:

+- **Interconnected Body Systems**: Views the body as one interconnected system rather than isolated compartments
+- **Cross-Domain Symptom Analysis**: Identifies connections between symptoms across different body systems
+- **Multi-Specialty Integration**: Weaves together insights from multiple medical specialties (neurology, endocrinology, gastroenterology, etc.)
+- **Lifestyle Factor Analysis**: Considers how diet, sleep, stress, and exercise affect multiple systems simultaneously
+- **Holistic Interventions**: Suggests lifestyle modifications that address multiple systems at once
+- **Pattern Recognition**: Identifies patterns that cross traditional medical boundaries

+The Systems Medicine model works alongside the Bayesian engine to provide a more comprehensive and holistic approach to healthcare, addressing the issue of compartmentalized medicine that often fails to connect symptoms across different specialties.

 ### Feedback System